24 Ways to Lose Weight in Your Hips

 Then do 30 seconds of kick unders (start in high plank position, take one leg and aim it towards your elbow, alternating sides).

 Next, do squats to oblique twists for 30 seconds (start with your feet shoulder-width apart, cradle your hands behind your head; after you squat and begin to rise, take your opposite knee to opposite elbow, alternating sides).

 Next, do 30 seconds of bicycles (lie flat on your back, hands cradled behind your neck, squeeze your core while alternate elbows to opposite knees, with a slow and controlled tempo).

 Finish off with knee-to-opposite-elbow mountain climbers (in plank position explosively drive your knee to opposite elbow preparing your other leg to move as your leg comes back to starting position) and then plank marchers (in forearm plank position, slowly drive your knee to the outer part of your elbow, alternating sides).

-Watch out for powdered foods—including protein powder, peanut butter powder and Crystal Light—which Murdock often finds are the culprit for gas and bloating with her clients.
-"In many cases, these can not only make you feel bloated, but can also cause visible bulging."
-Here are 36 Ways to Debloat in 36 Hours for if you need to shrink your middle, stat!
+Watch out for powdered foods—including protein powder, peanut butter powder, and Crystal Light—which Murdock often finds are the culprit for gas and bloating with her clients.
+"In many cases, these can not only make you feel bloated but can also cause visible bulging in your hips."

 Pay attention to how much fiber you're consuming; it's amazing for satiety and important for gut health and optimal digestion.
 Murdock does issue a note of caution: "If you're eating a high fiber diet without drinking a lot of water, you'll become gassy and you'll notice bloating, which looks a lot like fat but isn't.
 I speak from fiber experience.
 It doesn't stop me from eating it, but it does stop me from freaking out when I bloat."